chrislemke/nlp-text-classifier/README.md

 <h1>RUAK - Are you a Hegel?</h1>

 <img src="https://github.com/stoffy/RUAK/blob/master/images/The_School_of_Athens.jpg" alt="The School of Athens"><br>
-<cite>The greatest challenge to any thinker is stating the problem in a way that will allow a solution.</cite><br>
+<i>The greatest challenge to any thinker is stating the problem in a way that will allow a solution.</i><br>
 <a href="https://en.wikipedia.org/wiki/Bertrand_Russell">Bertrand Russell</a>

 <h2>About this project</h2>